dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 Overall, JavaScript is a very mutable language.
 Some styles of JS coding _rely_ on this innate mutability.
 However, when writing functional JS, implementing immutability requires mindfulness.
 JS will not natively throw errors when you modify something unintentionally.
 Testing and libraries can assist, but working with immutability in JS takes practice and methodology.

+Immutability has advantages.
+It results in code that is simpler to reason about.
+It also enables <a href="https://en.wikipedia.org/wiki/Persistence_(computer_science)">_persistency_</a>, the ability to keep older versions of a data structure and copy only the parts that have changed.

+The disadvantage of immutability is that many algorithms and operations cannot be implemented efficiently.

 To learn more about **immutability and mutability**, check out the following resources:

 * [Immutability in JavaScript](https://www.sitepoint.com/immutability-javascript/)